 Adverse effects of SGLT-2 inhibitors

-Out of eight studies, six studies have reported the adverse effects of SGLT-2 inhibitors.
+Out of the eight studies, six studies reported the adverse effects of SGLT-2 inhibitors.
 There were a total of 30 reported adverse events in 176 patients taking SGLT-2 inhibitors (Table 18).
 The most common adverse event was genitourinary tract infection (10 events).

 Discussion

 Type 2 diabetes is commonly associated with NAFLD.
 Serum ALT levels are commonly above the upper limit of normal with AST levels lesser than ALT levels[19].
-Animal studies have shown that SGLT-2 inhibitors decrease liver enzymes (ALT, AST), liver weight and hepatic steatosis[20-23].
+Animal studies have shown that SGLT-2 inhibitors decrease liver enzymes (ALT, AST), liver weight, and hepatic steatosis[20-23].
 There are several mechanisms for improvement in serum liver enzymes in the patients taking SGLT-2 inhibitors.
 These drugs cause hyperglucagonemia by increasing glucagon secretion from the pancreatic cells.
 Glucagon stimulates gluconeogenesis and -oxidation of fatty acids in the liver via stimulation of peroxisome proliferator-activated receptor alpha and carnitine palmitoyl transferase-1[13].
 Thus SGLT-2 inhibitors help to reduce hepatic fat.
 They reduce collagen deposition and inflammatory cytokine expression in liver[5,22].
-They decrease liver enzymes by additionally improving glycemic parameters and insulin resistance.
-Out of eight studies, seven showed decrease in serum ALT and AST levels in our systematic review.
-In the study done by Shibuya et al[13], the decrease in ALT almost reached statistical significance however data regarding AST was unavailable[13].
+They decrease liver enzymes by additionally improving glycaemic parameters and insulin resistance.
+Out of eight studies, seven showed a decrease in serum ALT and AST levels in our systematic review.
+Shibuya et al[13] observed a decrease in ALT that almost reached statistical significance, however data regarding AST was unavailable[13].
 Out of seven studies, six illustrated a significant decrease in GGT levels while in the study by Seko et al[16] the change in serum GGT level almost reached statistical significance.

-Liver enzymes are surrogate markers of liver histological response but an improvement in liver histology is not always associated with decrease in serum liver enzymes[11].
-All the five studies which evaluated change in hepatic fat showed decrease in hepatic fat in this review.
-There was no correlation of ALT with hepatic fat in the study by Shibuya et al[13] however there was a correlation between these two parameters in the study by Sumida et al[18].
+Liver enzymes are surrogate markers of liver histological response, but an improvement in liver histology is not always associated with a decrease in serum liver enzymes[11].
+The five studies that evaluated changes in hepatic fat showed a decrease in hepatic fat.
+There was no correlation of a change in ALT with a change in hepatic fat in the study by Shibuya et al[13], however there was a correlation between these two parameters in the study by Sumida et al[18].
 The decrease in hepatic fat in the SGLT-2 inhibitor arm was comparable to pioglitazone, which is an approved drug for treatment of NAFLD irrespective of the presence of diabetes.
-In the study done by Eriksson et al[14], although the hepatic fat content decreased in the dapagliflozin arm it did not reach statistical significance compared to placebo[14].
-The lesser duration of this study (12 wk) compared to other studies may have contributed to the lesser difference in hepatic fat content change in both the arms.
+Eriksson et al[14] observed that although the hepatic fat content decreased in the dapagliflozin arm it did not reach statistical significance compared to placebo[14].
+The lesser duration of this study (12 wk) compared to other studies may have contributed to this difference.

 The progression of NAFLD to cirrhosis is determined to a large extent by the liver histology.
-Studies having up to 20 years follow-up have shown that the risk of progression to cirrhosis for simple steatosis, NASH and NASH with fibrosis are 0%-4%, 25% and 38% respectively[24].
-FIB-4 index is a noninvasive tool to assess liver fibrosis [25].
-It is calculated from the patient’s age, platelet count, ALT and AST levels.
-FIB-4 index was decreased with SGLT-2 inhibitor therapy in two out of three studies in this review.
-Sumida et al[18] used NFS in addition to FIB-4 index to assess liver fibrosis.
-NFS is a composite score of six variables (age, body mass index, hyperglycemia, platelet count, albumin and AST/ALT ratio)[26].
-There was no significant change in both the indices in this study.
+Studies with up to 20 years follow-up have shown that the risk of progression to cirrhosis for simple steatosis, NASH, and NASH with fibrosis are 0%-4%, 25%, and 38%, respectively[24].
+The FIB-4 index is a non-invasive tool to assess liver fibrosis [25].
+It is calculated from the patient’s age, platelet count, ALT levels, and AST levels.
+The FIB-4 index was decreased with SGLT-2 inhibitor therapy in two out of three studies.
+Sumida et al[18] used the NAFLD fibrosis score in addition to the FIB-4 index to assess liver fibrosis.
+The NAFLD fibrosis score is a composite score of six variables (age, BMI, hyperglycaemia, platelet count, albumin, and AST/ALT ratio)[26].
+There was no significant change in either indices in this study.